Payroll in Australia

 To get ahead in our modern global economy, more and more companies are relying on a geographically-diverse workforce.
 There’s a growing trend toward remote work, particularly post-2020.
 In fact, 61% of office workers surveyed prefer to be employed in a fully remote position.

-While hiring overseas employees can be stressful in any circumstances, Australia is a whole new kettle of fish.
+While hiring overseas employees can be stressful in any circumstances, Australia is a particularly complex region to work in.

 The payroll system in Australia is heavy in rules and regulations.
 It protects workers (which is good!) but employers have a lot of boxes to check (which is annoying!).
 Hiring and onboarding in Australia can be painful, which is why many global companies opt to work with a payroll management company in Australia like Skuad.
 From start to finish, we make the whole process easier.